AOP-PHP/AOP/doc/Contents/chapter2.md

 getTriggeringMethodName returns the name of the method name (or function name) of the triggered joinpoint.
 If the j oinpoint was triggered by a property operation, will raise an error.

+### getTriggeringPropertyName ###

+getTriggeringPropertyName returns the name of the property of the triggered joinpoin.
+If the joinpoint was triggered by a method operation, will raise an error.

 ## Pointcuts syntax ##

 ### Basics ###